-Upon completion of this offering, we will have outstanding an aggregate of 18,052,250 shares of common stock, assuming the issuance of 6,250,000 shares of common stock offered in our initial public offering, conversion of our outstanding shares of preferred stock and no exercise of options after June 30, 2007.
+Upon completion of this offering, we will have outstanding an aggregate of 18,341,191 shares of common stock, assuming the issuance of 6,250,000 shares of common stock offered in our initial public offering, conversion of our outstanding shares of preferred stock and no exercise of options and warrants or vesting of restricted stock after March 31, 2009.
 Of these shares, the shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to certain limitations and restrictions described below.
 See "-Lock-Up Agreements."
 Persons who may be deemed affiliates generally include individuals or entities that control, are controlled by or are under common control with us and may include our officers, directors and significant shareholders.

-The remaining 11,802,250 shares of common stock, including the preferred, as converted, held by existing shareholders were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
-Of these shares, 11,595,250 shares will be subject to "lock-up" agreements described below on the effective date of this offering.
+The remaining 12,091,191 shares of common stock, including the preferred, as converted, held by existing shareholders were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
+Of these shares, 11,884,191 shares will be subject to "lock-up" agreements described below on the effective date of this offering.
 Upon expiration of the lock-up agreements 180 days after the effective date of this offering, shares will become eligible for sale, subject in most cases to the limitations of Rule 144.
 In addition, holders of stock options could exercise such options and sell certain of the shares issued upon exercise as described below.
 See "-Lock-Up Agreements."

-Days after date of this prospectus Shares eligible for sale Comment Upon effectiveness 6,250,000 Shares sold in the offering Upon effectiveness 207,000 Freely tradable shares saleable under Rule 144(k) that are not subject to the lock-up 90 Days 207,000 Shares saleable under Rules 144 and 701 that are not subject to a lock-up 180 Days 11,714,780 Lock-up released; shares saleable under Rules 144 and 701 Thereafter 87,470 Restricted securities held for one year or less
+Days after date of Shares eligible this prospectus for sale Comment Upon effectiveness 6,250,000 Shares sold in the offering Upon effectiveness 207,000 Freely tradable shares saleable under Rule 144 that are not subject to the lock-up 90 Days 207,000 Shares saleable under Rules 144 and 701 that are not subject to a lock-up 180 Days 11.884.191 Lock-up released: shares saleable under Rules 144 and 701